Eat

 National Motor Museum

 To spin the wheels of time, head over to the National Motor Museum in the picturesque village of Beaulieu.
-One of Europe’s five leading motor museums, this esteemed attraction is a mecca of motoring history, showcasing an inspiring collection of cars, motorcycles, and motoring memorabilia.
+One of Europe’s five leading motor museums, this esteemed attraction is wonderful for motoring enthusiasts, showcasing an inspiring collection of cars, motorcycles, and motoring memorabilia.
 See some of the world’s earliest motor carriages, classic saloons, record-breaking racing cars, and wartime scooters and explore a 1930s car garage.
 Just three miles down the road, you can also visit Buckler’s Hard, an eighteenth-century shipbuilding village and maritime museum on the banks of the Beaulieu River.

 Exbury Gardens & Steam Railway